pancr9/Netflix-Recommender-System/README.md

 #### Overview:

 * The project aims to analyze and extract insights from the Netflix data using the concepts of Cloud Computing.
-* The goal of the project is to implement Pearson Correlation Coefficient & Alternating Least Squares algorithms with the help of PySpark.
+* The goal of the project is to implement Pearson Correlation Coefficient & ~~Singular Value Decomposition~~ Alternating Least Squares algorithms with the help of PySpark.
 * Movie Recommendations is implemented using Collaborative Filtering using pySpark on Netflix Data.
 * This project’s primary aim is to provide movie recommendations to the user based on their preferences.